NdukuNic0le/IA_Business_Analytics/docs/SALESFORCE_INTEGRATION.md

 # Salesforce Integration Guide

-This document provides a step-by-step guide for integrating Kiota SIC's Salesforce CRM with the Impact Analytics system in a production environment.
+This document provides a step-by-step guide for integrating Org X SIC's Salesforce CRM with the Impact Analytics system in a production environment.

 ## Table of Contents